ruigato/geoMusica/README.md

-1. install Derivative TouchDesigner 2021.10330 (current official) (https://derivative.ca/download/)
+1. install Derivative TouchDesigner 2021.13610 (current official) (https://derivative.ca/download/)

 2. allow firewall access to TouchDesigner on both private and public networks (if asked)

-3. run "GeoMusica.toe"
+3. run "GeoMusica.1.210621"

-4. wait for the 3 processes to open

-5. on geoMusicaEngine, under "settings" page, select your MIDI Out Port.
+4. under "settings" page, select your MIDI Out Port.
 If you don't have a virtual midi loopback utility, I recommend:

 For PC:
  loopMIDI by Tobias Erichsen (http://www.tobias-erichsen.de/) for localhost usage, and rtpMIDI for remote usage.